 We applied our advanced methodology used to internally manage operational risk during the past financial year in the established way.
-Targeted scenario analyses are conducted on a regular basis.
+Targeted scenario analyses are performed at regular intervals and adjusted as required.
 This involves asking experts from all areas of the Bank about a wide-ranging list of possible scenarios during structured workshops.
-Outsourcing occur where it appears useful in consideration of efficiency and is the responsibility of our centralised outsourcing management function All outsourced activities are evaluated, rated and documented.
+Outsourcing arises in areas where it appears to be sensible given the financial scope and is overseen by our central outsourcing management team.
+All outsourced activities are evaluated, rated and documented.
 We also analyse scenarios involving potential difficulties with cooperation partners or suppliers.
-In the scenario workshops, we also record the consequences of ESG criteria on the loss amounts and frequencies of the parameters underlying the model (e.g., influence of extreme weather conditions on the availability of buildings or data centres).
+Furthermore, in the scenario workshops, we record the consequences of ESG criteria on the loss amounts and frequencies of the parameters underlying the model (for example, the influence of extreme weather conditions on the availability of buildings or data centres).
 The results enable an assessment of future operational risk potential and provide additional perspectives in this risk category.

-The results of the loss incident database form the basis for calculating a value-at-risk for operational risks.
+The results of the loss incident database and the scenario analyses form the basis for calculating a value-at-risk for operational risks.
 For this purpose, we employ an internally developed calculating engine, the results of which are incorporated into the analysis of the Bank's ability to bear risk.
 The results of our VaR and expert estimates are regularly validated by reference to external data.
 The analyses did not identify any operational risks in excess of the allocated risk-covering assets.
 The scenario analyses are also used to draw up risk-reduction measures for significant risks.
 In addition, potential reputational risks for the Bank are listed when the expert surveys are conducted.
 If required, measures are discussed with a view to ensuring a constantly high level of public confidence in our organisation.
 At the time of implementation, we also engaged an outside institution to review the quality of the methods used to manage operational risks and the related processes.
 With the model established, we believe that we are well positioned to meet the regulatory requirements of Pillar II and the Supervisory Review and Evaluation Process (SREP).

 Banks are required to hold adequate equity to cover the operational risks they assume.
-Methods with a different degree of accuracy are authorised for use when quantifying the capital adequacy for this risk category.
-Although an efficient model is now used for internal management purposes, the Bank uses the less complex Basic Indicator Approach to calculate the capital required to cover operational risk.
+To date, methods with a different degree of accuracy have been authorised for use when quantifying the capital adequacy for this risk category.
+Although an efficient model is now used for internal management purposes, the Bank continues to use the less complex Basic Indicator Approach to calculate the capital required to cover operational risk..
 The use of models to determine capital coverage requirements is expected to be discontinued with the introduction of CRR III.
-The version published in October will be valid from 2023.
 For operational risks, only a standardised approach will then be available for all institutions in regulatory Pillar I (Standardised Measurement Approach (SMA)).
-We have already analysed the changes associated with this and concluded that from a present perspective, relief is expected (weighting factor of 12% instead of 15%).
+We have already analysed the changes associated with this and concluded that from a present perspective, relief tends to be expected (weighting factor of 12% instead of 15%).

 With the Basic Indicator Approach that we used in the year under review, the average gross earnings from the last three financial years are weighted by a factor of 15%.
-By the end of 2021, the capital required to cover operational risk totalled $\notin$ 70.0 million (previous year: %67.0 million).
+By the end of 2022, the capital required to cover operational risk totalled €85.5 million (2021: €70.0 million).
+The increase in capital required to cover OpRisk results from the high Group profit in 2021.